 - For those with programming skills and already an understanding of C# this might be the best option.

-- C# is a favourite programming language, and therefore you have tremendous support and plenty of resources to choose from online and communities
+- C# is a favourite programming language, and therefore you have tremendous support and plenty of resources to choose from online communities

-- For very advanced entirely customised trading systems Easylanguage will have limitations, so NinjaTrader is a better choice.
+- For very advanced, entirely customised trading systems, Easylanguage will have limitations, so NinjaTrader is a better choice.

 Winner: NinjaTrader

-The running joke is that Traders developed Easylanguage for traders, while programmers developed ninja for programmers.
+The running joke is that Traders developed Easylanguage for traders, while programmers developed Ninja for programmers.
 However, we still find the ability to do absolutely anything for competent programmers gives NinjaTrader the edge.

 4. Software Difficulty: